|

 kayaks paddling around, and a tourist boat loaded to the gills

 came through just to gawk at the site.
 So did the water cops.
+A survey of the sky showed that less pleasant weather was on

 the way.
 The weather radio reported a tropical depression was